marinstrba/javaPlayground/Day_01/README.md

 4. Implement functionality to emulate and debug the loss of  a transfer entry for a user.
 5. Implement functionality to display all "unacknowledged   transfers" (transactions recorded for one user only).
 6. Implement functionality to resolve issues with   "unacknowledged transfers" by restoring the lost data.

-## Running the Project

-[Provide instructions on how to set up and run the project.]